ZoeySOUNG/DECO2017/README.md

 - **Data Persistence** : The application uses `localStorage` to remember all added records even if the page is refreshed or reopened.
 - **Responsive Design** : The application is designed to be responsive, ensuring it can work across various devices, including desktops, tablets, and smartphones.

-## Usage
-There are two options:

-1. View the website online at the following URL: [some link togithub pages]
-2. 0pen the index.html`file in your web browser to start usingthe application.

-Once the page is open, click the "Eat a Pie" button each time youeat a pie.
-If you want to reset the count(for example, at thestart of a new week), click the "Reset Count" button.

-## Limitations
-This application uses 'localstorage' for data persistence, which is limited to the specific browser and device.
-If you open theapplication in a different browser or on a different device, youwon't see the same pie count.

 ## Development Process

 ### Prototype Design Iterations